 I am an Associate Professor of Second Language Studies and German at Michigan State University.
-My research focuses on technology and language learning with particular attention to individualized instruction.
-My research has been published in various journals (CALICO, CALL, Unterrichtspraxis), edited volumes, and I also edited a volume with my colleague Paula Winke.
+My research focuses on technology-mediated language learning and teaching and study abroad.
 My teaching experience has been varied from language courses, to cultural studies courses, to pedagogy courses, to SLA theory courses.
-Some of the courses I teach often are: second-year German, Advanced German, Technology and Language Teaching and Learning, Theory and Practice of Teaching Culture, and Program Administration.
-In addition to teaching and research, I also stay active on my local campus and in national and international professional organizations such as the Computer Assisted Language Instruction Consortium (CALICO), where I served in leadership roles.
-Currently I am the Second-Year German Coordinator and also the Faculty Coordinator for the Academic Year in Freiburg Program.
+Students often refer to me as “the study abroad lady” as I am the Second-Year German Coordinator and also the Faculty Coordinator for the Academic Year in Freiburg Program.

 Over the course of my career, I have enjoyed and observing and researching language learning and learning in general in a variety of contexts (immersion programs in the US, study abroad, community college, university, K-12, community outreach, etc.).
 It is a pleasure to watch people grow, whether it is an undergraduate student during a year-long study abroad program or a graduate student on their path to the PhinisheD line.

 Outside of my professional identity, I am a Schwarzwaldmädel, who tries to balance motherhood and professorhood, while also staying sane.
 Yoga, running, and my husband and family are large contributing factors to my sanity.